 - 1 tsp bicarbonate of soda

-- 100 g milk chocolate broken in to large chunks
+- 100 g (3 oz) milk chocolate, broken into large chunks

 - 2 tsp vanilla extract